-The North Pole, of course, is where Santa Claus lives and from where he launches his trek across the world to deliver presents on Christmas Eve.
+The North Pole is where Santa Claus lives and from where he launches his trek across the world to deliver presents on Christmas Eve.

 The North Pole is a beehive of activity year-round, with elves building toys and Santa making his plans for next year's jaunt.
 Mrs. Claus does her fair share as well.

-Despite this, North Pole, Alaska has continued to grow.
-Many of the streets were named in the holiday spirit: Santa Claus Lane, Snowman Lane, Holiday Road, Saint Nicholas Drive, and North Star Drive to name just a few.
+Streets and thoroughfares are often named in the holiday spirit in North Pole, Alaska: Santa Claus Lane, Snowman Lane, Holiday Road, Saint Nicholas Drive and North Star Drive to name just a few.
 Street lights are decorated with candy-cane motifs, and many of the city's buildings are painted with Christmas colors and designs.
 The community starts the holiday season with a candle-lighting ceremony and tree-lighting event on the first Sunday in December.

-During the spring months, there are 400 species of plants in the Arctic, including shrubs, grasses and herbs.
-The animals that inhabit the Arctic are the polar bear, arctic fox, ermine, arctic wolf, walrus, seal, caribou, reindeer and many species of whales.
+During the spring months, there are four hundred species of plants in the Arctic, including shrubs, grasses and herbs.
+Animals which inhabit the Arctic are polar bears, arctic foxes, ermines, arctic wolves, walruses, seals, caribous, reindeers and many species of whales.

 The largest land areas near the Arctic are Canada, Russia, Greenland, Scandinavia, Iceland and Alaska.